Oregon Adoption Laws You Should Know

 This is especially necessary for families who are working with a national adoption agency like American Adoptions, because most people will ultimately adopt outside Oregon state lines.
-This means an expectant mother’s state’s adoption laws will be different from the adoption laws in Oregon, and your adoption professional will need to be able to navigate you through both states’ adoption laws to ensure that your adoption is completed correctly.
+This means an expectant mother’s state’s adoption laws will be different from the adoption laws in Oregon, and your adoption professional will need to be able to navigate you through both states’ adoption laws to ensure that your adoption in Oregon is completed correctly.
 To learn more about how American Adoptions can help through this process, call 1-800-ADOPTION or request free information now.

 *Remember that the information below is not a replacement for professional legal counsel.
 Direct any legal questions or concerns to your adoption attorney.*

 Who Can Adopt in Oregon?

 As long as at least one prospective adoptive parent has resided in Oregon continuously for a minimum for six months, then anyone can adopt a child in Oregon as long as they’ve been approved by an OR-licensed home study professional first.

 Home studies include background checks, home inspections, adoption training courses, family interviews and more.
 You’ll need to meet your home study requirements as well as the requirements specific to your adoption agency and type of adoption.

 Oregon adoption laws don’t state any other specific requirements for hopeful adoptive parents.